 Prosthetics only last from several months to years, so being able to produce these at a high speed and low cost, with great customization is massive in this industry.
 Prosthetics can cost between $1,000 to $9,000, while a 3D printed one can cost as little as $40.

 Not only are the products cheaper to produce, but they are done much more timely and with the same functionality as your traditionally produced prosthetic.

-Following along with the theme of customisation, the application also stretches to the dentistry field.
+Following along with the theme of customization, the application also stretches to the dentistry field.
 We can produce reliable dental appliances such as dental bridges, dentures, crowns and braces specific to each patient.

 Development of 3D printing in medicine has allowed dosage control, where multiple drugs are put into one pill with different release times.
-This allows patients who take multiple drugs to have a customised pill that takes away the need of pill schedules.
+This allows patients who take multiple drugs to have a customized pill that takes away the need for pill schedules.